Helen Mirren: Autobiography

-In an interview with Israel's Channel 12 in August 2023, Mirren expressed support for the country's existence, stating, "I believe in Israel because of the Holocaust."
-She said she opposed the direction the country was being taken by the Israeli government and its proposed judicial reform, but also opposed a cultural boycott and remained firmly supportive of the state.
-Reflecting on her first visit to Israel after the Six-Day War in 1967, she recalled, "I witnessed things that were wrong.
-I saw Arabs being thrown out of their houses in Jerusalem.
-But it was just the extraordinary magical energy of a country just beginning to put its roots in the ground.
-It was an amazing time to be here."

-In April 2021, Mirren took part in the music video "La Vacinada" (meaning the vaccinated woman in broken Spanish language) of Italian comedian and singer Checco Zalone.
-In the song and video, Zalone jokes about the fact that, in times of COVID-19 pandemic, it is safer to have an affair with someone who has already been vaccinated against the virus, and as the elderly get vaccinated first, an older partner (played by Mirren in the video) is now the best choice.
+Mirren's autobiography, In the Frame: My Life in Words and Pictures, was published in the UK by Weidenfeld & Nicolson in September 2007.
+Reviewing for The Stage, John Thaxter wrote: "Sumptuously illustrated, at first sight it looks like another of those photo albums of the stars.
+But between the pictures there are almost 200 pages of densely printed text, an unusually frank story of her private and professional life, mainly in the theatre, the words clearly Mirren's own, delivered with forthright candour."

 Health and beliefs

 In 1990, Mirren said in an interview that she was an atheist.
 In the August 2011 issue of Esquire, she said, "I am quite spiritual.
 I believed in fairies when I was a child.
 I still do sort of believe in the fairies.
 And the leprechauns.
 But I don't believe in God."

 In a 2008 interview with GQ, Mirren said she was date raped as a student, and had often used cocaine at parties in her twenties and until the 1980s.
 She stopped using it after reading that Klaus Barbie made a living from cocaine dealing.

-Mirren told Radio Times, "I'm a naturist at heart.
+In 2004, Mirren was named Naturist of the Year by British Naturism.
+She said: "Many thanks to British Naturism for this great honour.
+I do believe in naturism and am my happiest on a nude beach with people of all ages and races!"
+In 2014, Radio Times quoted Mirren as saying, "I'm a naturist at heart.
 I love being on beaches where everyone is naked.
 Ugly people, beautiful people, old people, whatever.
 It's so unisexual and so liberating."
-In 2004, she was named Naturist of the Year by British Naturism.
-She said: "Many thanks to British Naturism for this great honour.
-I do believe in naturism and am my happiest on a nude beach with people of all ages and races!"

-Mirren has described herself as "such a feminist".